fiberplane/docs/docs/webhooks/securing-your-webhook.md

 The request body will be hashed signed using that shared secret using the algorithm **HMAC SHA-512**.
 The signature will be sent with every request in the `X-Fiberplane-Signature` header.
 The value of the header is `v1=[signature]`.

+Keep in mind that this shared secret approach only protects against a third-party sending a fake payload in the name of Fiberplane to your endpoint.
+It does *not* ensure secrecy.
+If you want to ensure secrecy, we strongly recommend using HTTPS for your payload handling server.
+Please note that your certificate must be trusted by the Mozilla Trust Store and cannot be self-signed.

 ## Python example

 We can extend our server from the previous chapter to verify the signature: